AlgoMaster Logo

 Code

-The bottleneck is that we scan the entire string s independently for every single word.
-If we have 5000 words, we walk through s 5000 times.
-What if we could scan s just once and advance all words simultaneously?
+The bottleneck is that we scan the entire string s independently for every word.
+With 5000 words, we walk through s 5000 times.
+The next approach scans s exactly once and advances every word as it goes.

 Approach 2: Character Buckets (Next Letter Pointers)